 This process alters hair literally to its core, so the deposited pigment will not simply wash off.
 It may slightly fade out, but it will not be completely removed from the hair strand, unless some chemical procedure such as discoloration occurs.

 This is potentially more damaging to the hair fiber if not done correctly.
-So it may be that after coloring, hair looks a bit lifeless or has less movement and shine, all of which can be worked on while retouching.
+After coloring hair, it may lose movement and shine, but such issues can be remedied during retouching.

 For maximal shine on camera, try these tips: